 - In sites within a grassland corridor and/or on sites that will function as stepping stones between existing grasslands

-3. To raise awareness of the presence and importance of species-rich grassland in the Southern Pennines by:
+3. To raise awareness of the presence and importance of species-rich grassland in the South Pennines

 - Promoting a programme of events linked to the delivery of works on the ground